 The ESP process provides a stable funding level for projects that require engineering support.
 Each year, the requested projects will be prioritized and then initiated subject to the available funding for the fiscal year.

 Coordinating Agencies: Not Applicable Coordinating Projects: Not Applicable

-E. Annual Operating Budget Impact (000 FY of Impact
+E. Annual Operating Budget Impact (000's)

-+ Staff & Other
+Staff & Other

 Maintenance

 Debt Service \$7,865

-٦ Total Cost \$7,865
+Total Cost \$7,865

 Impact on Water and Sewer Rate \$0.02